Bowral

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bowral has 199 active public transport stops offering a mix of train and bus services.
-These are served by 52 individual routes that facilitate 2,823 weekly passenger trips in total.
-Transport accessibility is rated as excellent with residents typically located 157 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode of transport at 90%, while walking accounts for 7%.
-Vehicle ownership averages 1.3 per dwelling, lower than the regional average.
+These stops are served by 52 individual routes, collectively facilitating 2,823 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 157 meters from the nearest stop.
+As a predominantly residential area, most commutes are outward-bound.
+Car remains the primary mode of transport at 90%, with 7% walking.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.

-According to the 2021 Census, a high 33.3% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, 33.3% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 403 trips per day across all routes, equating to approximately 14 weekly trips per stop.
 The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport